in

 You have to collect the highest-ranking two-card hand that is possible if you have a higher five-card hand.

-It will look like in the following way: a pretty high pair in the five-card hand and one or two high cards in the two-card hand.
+It will look like the following: a pretty high pair in the five-card hand and one or two high cards in the two-card hand.
 It may seem that such hands are not very favorable.
 Nevertheless, you will often win two hands in this case.

 You get over with the fact that the high-ranking hands (four of a kind, royal flush, straight flush) do not bring additional payouts, so they should be split.